-Partner Assault Response (PAR) program funded by Ministry of The Attorney General.
-Twelve week psycho-educational groups for men and women who as perpetrators of domestic violence are mandated to attend this program by the Crown or Probation and Parole.
+Partner Assault Response (PAR) program is partly funded by the Ministry of The Attorney General (MAG).
+These twelve week psycho-educational groups are for men and women who have been charged or convicted of domestic violence and mandated to attend by the Crown or Probation and Parole.
+PAR emphasizes personal accountability and the safety of all members of the family.

 Abuse is not only physical violence.
-There are many forms of abuse that are hurtful and harmful and need to stop…emotional, mental, social, financial, verbal intimidation, sexual.
+There are many forms of abuse that are hurtful and harmful and need to stop…emotional, mental, social, financial, verbal intimidation and sexual abuse and harassment.
+The earlier the intervention and support offered the better for everyone.

-The group is a safe, non-judgmental environment where group members learn new skills to help in their relationships with others.
-Groups are facilitated by a trained team of one male and one female.
-Group members may choose from evening or afternoon groups.
+We are committed to providing a safe, non-judgmental environment where group members learn new skills and tools for forming healthy relationships with others and themselves.
+Groups are co-led by a trained male and female team.
+Group members may choose from evening or morning groups.

-The court-referred program is funded in part by the Ministry of the Attorney General.
-Group members also pay a minimal fee as part of the accountability process.
+Group members pay a minimal fee as part of the accountability process.

 Interpreters can be provided to assist non-English speaking clients or clients who are hearing impaired.
 Interpreters have received special training related to domestic violence.
 Interpreters follow the agency guidelines in relation to client confidentiality.